arrebarritra/DD2360HT23/hw_3/report.md

     - Each thread reads its corresponding input data element from global memory
       - `num_elements` reads
-    - In each block all the bins in global memory updated
+    - Each block updates all the bins in global memory
       - up to `num_bins * gridSize` reads (a check is performed to reduce unnecessary atomic operations to reduce contention)

 4. **How many atomic operations are being performed by your kernel?
 Explain**